Learn how to prevent data breaches by catching stolen credentials early enough to reset them.

 The right tools make prevention practical.
 Focus on capabilities that address the biggest risks.

-These platforms watch for your organization’s exposed credentials across dark web sources.
-Real-time alerting enables immediate password resets when credentials leak.
+These platforms watch for your company’s exposed credentials across dark web sources.
+Real-time alerts let you reset passwords the moment credentials leak.

 Infostealer logs are the priority.
 They’re fresh credentials with session tokens that bypass MFA.
 Traditional breach data matters too, but infostealer coverage is non-negotiable.

-Integration with identity management systems enables automated remediation.
+Hooking these platforms into your identity management stack lets you automate remediation.
 When exposed credentials are detected, the system can force password resets automatically.
 API access lets you build custom workflows and integrate credential intelligence into your existing security stack.

 SIEM platforms aggregate logs from across your environment.
 Correlation rules detect suspicious patterns that individual systems miss.
 They’re essential for identifying when stolen credentials are being used.